smkdevops/SREChallenge/README.md

 #Develop and apply automated tests to validate the correctness of the server configuration.

-ChefSpec tests for the cookbook
+ChefSpec tests for the application cookbook

+-----------------------------Create Chef Code to Satisfy the Tests

+Create InSpec Integration Tests

+['net-tools', 'httpd'].each do |pkg|
+  describe package(pkg) do
+    it { should be_installed }
+  end
+end

+describe user('webadmin') do
+    it { should exist }
+    its('group') { should eq 'developers' }
+end

+describe group('developers') do
+    it { should exist }
+end